rutar-academic/rutar.org/content/writing/from-vim-and-tmux-to-neovim.md

 Now, typing `v` <kbd>SPACE</kbd> <kbd>TAB</kbd> in your terminal will offer up the acceptable possibilities for your session name.

 ## Concluding remarks and some challenges
-This setup is conspiculously missing convenient instance persistence.
+This setup is conspicuously missing convenient instance persistence.
 Every time you want to rejoin a session, you are sourcing a lot of Vimscript to restart the Neovim instance.
 This is quite fast, but it would be a lot better to place the Neovim instance in the background, or temporarily suspend it to rejoin it again later.
 Currently, I simply suspend my Neovim instances with <kbd>Ctrl+Z</kbd> and then restore with `fg`.